SSWConsulting/SSW.Rules.Content/rules/control4-agents/rule.md

 ![](advanced.jpg)

-This agent allows for advanced lighting control, such as creating custom lighting scenes and schedules.
+This agent allows for advanced lighting control, such as creating custom lighting scenes and schedules e.g. you can orchestrate ramping up the level of lights from 0 to 100% over 5 seconds to create a nice mood.

 ::: good
 ![Good Example - Advanced Lighting agent in Composer Pro showing some nice lighting moods and automation](advancedlighting.jpg)